wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/loadbalancing-with-message-processor.md

-# How to do load balancing with Message Forwarding Processor
+# How to Implement Load Balancing with Message Forwarding Processor

 This example demonstrates how the message forwarding processor handles load balancing.